Nové Mitrovice

 Nové Mitrovice (Neu Mitrowitz) is a municipality and village in Plzeň-South District in the Plzeň Region of the Czech Republic.
-It has about 300 inhabitants.
-The folk architecture in the village of Mítov within the municipality is well preserved and is protected by law as a village monument zone.
+It has about 400 inhabitants.
+The folk architecture in the village of Mítov within the municipality is well preserved and is protected as a village monument zone.

-Administrative parts
+Administrative division

-Villages of Mítov, Nechanice and Planiny are administrative parts of Nové Mitrovice.
+Nové Mitrovice consists of four municipal parts (in brackets population according to the 2021 census):